Branding & Naming Expert President of Tungsten Branding

 Are you constantly clarifying?

-One sure sign that you may need to rebrand is if you find yourself continually explaining what your company really does.
-Minnesota Mining & Manufacturing had to rebrand to 3M to accommodate their growth into other areas.
+One of the signs that you need to rebrand is finding yourself continually explaining what your company really does.
+Here are some rebranding examples to think about: Minnesota Mining & Manufacturing had to rebrand to 3M to accommodate their growth into other areas.
 Kentucky Fried Chicken rebadged to KFC, allowing them to expand their menu and avoid the negative connotations of “fried” foods.

 Another way to look at the issue is to think in terms of a drag co-efficient.
 If your company brand name is outdated, inaccurate or misleading, estimate how much more advertising it requires to explain and clarify the message — 20%, 30%, more?
 Consider the lost opportunity costs of potential clients who simply don’t consider your company when it comes to buying your products and services?
 Would most consumers know that The Company Store sells bedding, bath accessories and sleepwear?